- SOFIA Overview

 - Meetings and Events

 The Cycle 9 proposal call is closed.
 The deadline for submitting proposals was September 4, 2020, 21:00 PDT (September 5, 2020, 4:00 UTC).
 Proposal selections will be announced in winter 2020.

 Cycle 9 features two Calls for Proposals: one Call for regular programs, and a separate Call for the SOFIA Legacy Program (SLP).
 A formal update to the Calls was released on July 24, 2020.
 Funding is expected to be available for Guest Observers with affiliations in the U.S.; the total available Guest Observer funding available for Cycle 9 is expected to be approximately $4M for regular proposals and $2M per year for SLP proposals.
 Thesis enabling proposals intended to enable and support PhD theses based on SOFIA data will be supported, with highly ranked proposals in this category eligible for up to two years of graduate student support.

 A formal update was issued on July 24, 2020.
 Cycle 9 is expected to last July 1, 2021-September 30, 2022.
-SOFIA will offer two long deployments to New Zealand, between July-September 2021 and July-September 2022, in addition to a short deployment with the FIFI-LS instrument in March 2022.
+SOFIA will offer two long deployments to the Southern hemisphere with GREAT and HAWC+, between July-September 2021 and July-September 2022, in addition to a short deployment with the FIFI-LS instrument in March 2022.
 Please see the formal update for full details.

 New for SOFIA in Cycle 9

 - Starting with Cycle 9, SOFIA is adopting a policy of 'two year' proposals: accepted regular proposals with priority 2 and 3 will stay active in Cycle 9 and Cycle 10.
 Priority 1 regular proposals and Legacy Proposals will continue to remain active until completed.